cheertsang/Personal/LaMeraChimba_PreliminaryDesign.md

 ```

+### Honeycomb Settler Specifications

+Another big design change we are making is a switch from the standard plate settlers to the honeycomb settlers.
+Given this major choice, the additional dimensions we must consider are spacing, angle, and length.
+Based on manufacturing limits of the honeycomb settlers, we already have a predetermined spacing of 3/8".
+This is determined by the diameter of the holes in the honeycomb.

+The next design parameter to consider is the angle of the honeycomb settler.
+As with plate settlers, we want to make sure we have an angle that allows the flocs to slide down the plates.
+Current AguaClara plate settlers are designed to sit at 60 degrees.
+Given that we could not find any explicit rational for this choice and given that it seems to be working well, we decided to use this angle for the honeycomb.
+Furthermore, as with the plate settlers, there is not a huge advantage in changing this angle to 50 degrees.

+Following with AguaClara design choices, we assume an upflow velocity of 1 mm/s and a capture velocity of 0.12 mm/s.
+Now that we have the spacing between plates and the angle the plates will be set at, we need to calculate the length of the honeycomb settlers.
+However, this calculation becomes very complicated due to the "lost triangle" issue.
+In our previously submitted design, we were originally planning to implement plate settlers.
+However, after some consideration, we decided to implement the honeycomb settlers.
+Given this new circular architecture, we get a "lost ellipses" which we do not know how to deal with.
+Before moving forward with the calculation, we want to discuss with Monroe how to deal with this issue.

 ### Plate Settler Specifications

 The next design parameters we have to consider are the dimensions of the plate settlers.
 These dimensions boil down to plate spacing, plate angle, plate length, and number of plates.
 In particular, we want to consider how, if at all, the new dimensions will deviate from the traditional AguaClara plant dimensions.
 Our plates will use the same thickness as those used by the traditional AguaClara plants (2 mm).